- Signs & Symptoms

-What is eosinophilic esophagitis?
+What is eosinophilic esophagitis (EOE)?

 Eosinophilic esophagitis is an inflammatory condition in which the wall of the esophagus becomes filled with large numbers of eosinophils, a type of white blood cell.
 The disease affects both children and adults and men more than women.

 Eosinophils are white blood cells (leukocytes) manufactured in the bone marrow and are one of the many types of cells that actively promote inflammation.
 They are particularly active in the type of inflammation caused by allergic reactions.
-Thus, large number of eosinophils can accumulate in tissues such as the esophagus, the stomach, the small intestine, and sometimes in the blood when individuals are exposed to an allergen.
+Thus, a large number of eosinophils can accumulate in tissues such as the esophagus, the stomach, the small intestine, and sometimes in the blood when individuals are exposed to an allergen.

 Eosinophilic esophagitis affects both children and adults.
 For unknown reasons, men are more commonly affected than women, and it is most commonly found among young boys and men.